irritanterik/homey-gps-trace.com/README.md

 ##### version 0.3.1
 - Added support for speech triggers

+##### version 0.3.0
+- Save trips
+- Show trips start and end points on map in Settings
+- Show trips routes on map in Settings

 ##### version 0.2.1
 - Bugfix on movement trigger while distance was within constraint
 - Bugfix on not triggering a tracker start moving